Overview

 William J. Stull, Professor, Department of Economics, College of Liberal Arts; PhD, Massachusetts Institute of Technology.

-Susan L. Sullivan, Assistant Professor of Instruction, Department of Political Science and Criminal Justice, College of Liberal Arts; JD, Rutgers Law School.
+Susan L. Sullivan, Assistant Professor of Instruction, Department of Political Science, College of Liberal Arts; JD, Rutgers Law School.

 Ames Sutton Hickey, Assistant Professor, Department of Psychology and Neuroscience, College of Liberal Arts; PhD, University of Michigan.